Young Pioneer Tours

 • Head to Medina Railway Station to board the high-speed railway to Jeddah.
 Construction began back in 2008 and was inaugurated in 2018, this 453 kilometre long railway connects the two holy cities making travel time just under 2 hours travelling at 300km/h

-• Arrive in Jeddah and begin our tour by visiting Al Balad which means “the town”.
-Founded in the 7th century and historically served as the centre of Jeddah, the city’s defensive walls were torn down during the 1940s.
+• Arrive in Jeddah and visit Al Balad which means “the town”.
+Founded in the 7th century, it historically served as the centre of Jeddah.
+The city’s defensive walls were torn down during the 1940s.
 Some homes have been built using only sand and seashells.

-• We’ll then hit up Al Balad famous for its countless delicious food vendors – here you’ll sample a local drink made of bread called “Sobia”.
+• Al Balad is also famous for its countless delicious food vendors – here you’ll sample a local drink made of bread called “Sobia”.
 We’ll also drop by a well-known old bakery and try a local snack that consists of beans and pickles called “Balilah”.

 • Overnight in hotel